-Note: The realities of the current COVID-19 pandemic will impact and place constraints on the projects and initiatives proposed as part of this funding call.
-As a result, fund applications granted will take into account the restrictions placed on the delivery of initiatives during this challenging time.
+Note: The realities of COVID-19 pandemic may impact and place constraints on the projects and initiatives proposed as part of this funding call.
+As a result, fund applications granted will take into account the possible restrictions and challenges placed on the delivery of initiatives during this time.

 When will the next EDIEFA application process commence?

-- The application form has been slightly advised and will be available for download from the DHR website the week of July 26th, 2021.
+- The application form has been slightly revised and will be available for download from the DHR website the week of Mar 28, 2022.

-When will the EDIEFA Committee convene to deliberate on the applications?
+When will the EDI Committee convene to deliberate on the applications?

-- The EDIEFA Committee deliverations are tentatively scheduled the week of September 27, 2021.
+- The EDI Committee deliberations are tentatively scheduled the week of June 6, 2022.

-When could applicants expect to recieve the results of their applications?
+When could applicants expect to receive the results of their applications?

-What is the implementation period for the 2021-2022 EDI Enhancement Fund Projects?
+What is the implementation period for 2021-2022 EDI Enhancement Projects?

 Is there an expiry date for the EDI Enhancement Funds?

 - Yes.
-Further to the project implementation period outlined above, any funds awarded by DHR in October 2021 will expire by February 28, 2022 and are subject to clawback by the Office of Diversity and Human Rights thereafter.
+Funds awarded by DHR in June 2022 will expire by February 28, 2023 and are subject to clawback by the Office of Diversity and Human Rights thereafter.

-- All awardees of the EDI Enhancement Funds are required to submit a Final Rport outlinine their initiative's accomplishments, accounting records, and impact analysis within four weeks of the conclusion of their EDI project or March 20, 2022, whichever comes first.
+- All awardees of the EDI Enhancement Funds are required to submit a Final Report outlining their initiative’s accomplishments, accounting records and impact analysis within 4 weeks of the conclusion of their EDI project or March 30, 2023, whichever comes first.

-* Please note: the Office of Diversity and Human Rights endeavors to observe the abocve schedule but timelines may need to be adjusted based on unforseen circumstances.
+*Please note: The Office of Diversity and Human Rights endeavors to observe the above schedule but timelines may need to be adjusted based on unforeseen circumstances.